John Miniadis

 Data readiness, integration complexity, permission architecture, and user-type requirements determine the delivery window more than any other variables.
 Documented APIs and stable database schemas allow connectors to deploy within hours.
 Undocumented endpoints or legacy system misalignment require days of alignment before any interface work begins.
 Each additional integration compounds the discovery and error-handling requirements.
 A six-system consolidation demands full data mapping before design starts.
 Permission architecture adds one to two weeks for standard role-based access.
 Region-specific visibility or six or more distinct user roles typically requires three to four weeks of configuration and validation.
 We outline the full scoping process in our internal tools discovery guide.

-Delivery timelines split cleanly into three project types with fixed week anchors.
+With an agency, delivery splits cleanly into three project types with fixed week anchors.

 A single-scope dashboard runs week one for discovery and data modeling.
 Weeks two through four for iterative build and stakeholder playback.
 Week five for permission testing and rollout.